apache/druid/docs/operations/kubernetes.md

   -->

-Apache Druid distribution is also available as [Docker](https://www.docker.com/) image from [Docker Hub](https://hub.docker.com/r/apache/druid) .
+Apache&circledR; Druid distribution is also available as [Docker](https://www.docker.com/) image from [Docker Hub](https://hub.docker.com/r/apache/druid) .
 For example, you can obtain latest release using the command below.

 ```
 $ docker pull apache/druid